Azure/azure-powershell/src/Resources/MSGraph.Autorest/docs/Get-AzADUser.md

 ```

 ### -Filter
-Filter items by property values
+Filter items by property values, for more detail about filter query please see: https://learn.microsoft.com/en-us/graph/filter-query-parameter

 ```yaml
 Type: System.String